TheJumpCloud/jcapi-java/jcapiv1/docs/SystemusersApi.md

 <a name="systemusersGet"></a>
 # **systemusersGet**
-> Systemuserreturn systemusersGet(id, contentType, accept, fields, limit, skip, sort)
+> Systemuserreturn systemusersGet(id, contentType, accept, fields)

 List a system user